pySRURGS/pySRURGS/README.md

 ![Binoculars](image/Gnome-system-search.jpg)

-# pySRURGS - Symbolic Regression by Uniform Random Global Search (in python!)
+# pySRURGS - Symbolic Regression by Uniform Random Global Search (in python)

 Symbolic regression is a type of data analysis problem where you search for the equation of best fit for a numerical dataset.
 This package does this task by randomly, with uniform probability of selection, guessing candidate solutions and evaluating them.
 The No Free Lunch Theorem argues that this approach should be equivalent to other approaches like Genetic Programming.
-It is probably faster because of less overhead.
+It is probably faster because of less computational overhead.

 ## Features

 1. Robust parameter fitting
 2. Multiprocessing for faster computing
-3. Loads data from csv
+3. Avoids considering arithmetically equivalent equations
-4. Avoids considering arithmetically equivalent equations
+4. Loads data from csv
 5. Simple project

 ## Getting Started